karki011/CourseMaterial/README.md

-# Programming Introduction

-Course Materials for TrueCoders.
+# TrueCoders Course Materials

 Copyright (c) 2018 TrueCoders LLC.
 All Rights Reserved.

 We're going to go over the fundamentals of programming.
 Let's go over all the basics you'll need to get started.

+## Documentation

 As we go into details of any programming language, you'll find that documentation is your best friend for learning and improving your language skill set: